minhtri2582/minhtri2582/README.md

-- 👋 Hi, I’m @minhtri2582
+- 👋 Hi, I’m Tri Do
-- 👀 I’m interested in working
+- 👀 I’m interested in working and learning
-- 🌱 I’m currently learning Cloud and DevOps
+- 🌱 I’m currently working as Cloud Engineer and DevOps Engineer
-- 📫 How to reach me skype: doleminhtri
+- 📫 How to reach me https://tridlm.website

 <!---
 minhtri2582/minhtri2582 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.